Install Flutnet on macOS

 Installing Flutnet SDK

-Download the img from the Download page and follow the setup instructions.
+Then, download the Flutnet SDK from the Download page and follow the setup instructions.

-After setup is completed, the Flutnet Console will appear providing a simple way to create your first Flutnet App.
+Once the setup is completed, launch the Flutnet Console and create your first Flutnet App.